Dealership Quick Facts: Audi Denver

 The Goal: Minimize Expenses and Exceed Expectations

-Like most dealerships, loaner management is one of McDonald Automotive Group’s greatest expenses on their dealerships’ P&L. Leadership recognized the need to manage the rising costs of personnel required to manage the growing loaner operation while delivering exceptional customer service.
-With a high volume of service appointments averaging 100 ROs a day, McDonald Automotive required a large fleet of loaner vehicles to keep up with customer demand.
-With that came rising aggregate fuel expenses and increased carry costs of excess fleet given utilization of only 60%.
+Like most dealerships, loaner management is one of McDonald Automotive Group’s greatest expenses on their dealerships’ P&L. Leadership recognized the need to manage rising fleet costs while delivering exceptional customer service.
+With an average 100 ROs a day coming through the service department, McDonald Automotive required a large fleet of loaner vehicles to keep up with customer demand.
+With more cars came rising fuel expenses and increased carry costs for ‘excess’ cars in the fleet, since utilization of only 60%.

 Even with significant investment in loaner vehicles, the experience fell short of customer expectations.
 Customers at McDonald Volkswagen and McDonald Volvo were forced to walk or shuttle to Audi Denver in order to receive a courtesy loaner vehicle.
 Upon arrival, they were often greeted with long lines along with frustrating wait times and paperwork.
 Getting a loaner vehicle could take up to 30-40 minutes at peak times.
 To compound matters, the system McDonald was using at the time made it a challenge for personnel to work efficiently.
 Without access to real-time data on fleet inventory, it was difficult to pinpoint available vehicles, track open contracts, or recover fuel costs once a car was returned.